 To make your playground accessible and inclusive it’s important to choose surfacing that best meets the needs of the users, this will be covered in more detail in “How to make an inclusive playground accessible” section.
 You can also read more about the different types of playground surfacing here.

 Choose appropriate surfacing materials that meets the EN 1176 and EN 1177 standards.
-Playground surfaces are designed with various purposes in mind, including play value, reduce severity of injury from falls, access and aesthetics.
+Playground surfaces are designed with various purposes in mind, including play value, to reduce severity of injury from falls, access and aesthetics.

 Do keep in mind that many children require extra space to manoeuvre around play equipment, consider those using mobility aids, children who require adult assistance, children with poor balance, tactile sensitivity or who have trouble understanding where their bodies are in space, while those who are visually impaired may use the extra space to play independently.